FAU-CDI/wisski-distillery/README.md

 # WissKI-Distillery

-WissKI-Distillery is a Docker-based server for multiple [WissKI](https://wiss-ki.eu/) Instances.
+WissKI-Distillery is a Docker-based server provisioning and managing for multiple [WissKI](https://wiss-ki.eu/) instances.

-** This project is still a work in progress and nothing in this repository is ready for production use **
+**This project is still a work in progress and nothing in this repository is ready for production use**

 ## Overview